 This formula is saying find the value in Cell E2 from the range of Cells A2-A11.
 The 1 at the end of the formula tells the MATCH function that we wish to use an approximate match (i.e., the closest value below the lookup value).
 16 is the closest value below 17.5.
-16 is the 5th item in the list of X values so that it will return a the value of 5.
+As 16 is the 5th item in cells A2-A11, MATCH returns a value of 5.

-Now things starts to get a bit tricky.
-We can combine the INDEX function with the MATCH function to create a range for the two Y values.
+Now things start to get interesting.
+We can combine these functions with a colon ( : ) in the middle to create a range for the two X values.

-The first INDEX function will return the cell reference of B6 (the result of the red highlighted section).
-The second INDEX function will return the cell reference of B7 (the result of the blue highlighted section).
-These are separated by a colon ( : ), to create a range – B6:B7
+The first INDEX function returns the reference to cell A6 (the result of the green highlighted section).
+The second INDEX function returns the reference to cell A7 (the result of the purple highlighted section).
+These are separated by a colon ( : ) (highlighted in red), to create a range – A6:A7

 We can do the same to create a range for the two Y values.
 The only difference is the INDEX functions will look at Cells B2-B11.

 =FORECAST(E2, INDEX(B2:B11,MATCH(E2,A2:A11,1)):INDEX(B2:B11,MATCH(E2,A2:A11,1)+1), INDEX(A2:A11,MATCH(E2,A2:A11,1)):INDEX(A2:A11,MATCH(E2,A2:A11,1)+1))

 That’s a pretty big formula, right.
-Hopefully I’ve managed to explain it so that it’s not too scary.
+But, hopefully I’ve managed to explain it so that it’s not too scary.

-The result of the Non-Linear FORECAST function is 67.6 (to 1 decimal place, shown in Cell F5 below).
-Have a look at the chart again you will see it is a much more accurate estimation based on the data we have.
+The result of the inner-linear interpolation using the FORECAST function is 67.6 (to 1 decimal place, shown in cell E14).
+Have a look at the chart again; you will see that 67.6 is a reasonable estimation based on the data available.